 Effective number of breeders of NOR salmon reintroduced below Big Cliff

 2013 - The estimated number of breeders (Nb) for the 2013 reintroduced cohort below Big Cliff was 155.3 (95% C.I. = 96.4 – 329.3).
-This estimated value is higher than the number of reintroduced salmon that produced one or more adult progeny (N = 97) in 2013, but some progeny were assigned as single parent assignments and Nb therefore represents more than 97 individuals.
+This estimated value is higher than the number of reintroduced salmon that produced one or more adult progeny in 2013 (97).
+An Nb estimate greater than the number of successful parents in the estimated pedigree may be due to negative assortative mating, or due to unsampled parents or underassignment of offspring to parents (e.g. offspring assigns only to a single parent because the second parent was not sampled or incorrectly rejected as a parent during assignment).
 The ratio of Nb to the number of candidate parents in the reintroduced cohort (Ncand) was 0.28 (174.3 / 554).

 2014 - The estimated number of breeders (Nb) for the 2014 reintroduced cohort below Big Cliff was 230.6 (95% C.I. = 111.9 – 4527.3).
-This estimated value is higher than the number of reintroduced salmon that produced one or more adult progeny (N = 60) in 2014, but the confidence interval of the estimate was large.
-The ratio of Nb to Ncand was 0.31 (291.6 / 754).
+This estimated value is higher than the number of reintroduced salmon that produced one or more adult progeny in 2014 (60).
+An Nb estimate greater than the number of successful parents in the estimated pedigree may be due to negative assortative mating, or due to unsampled parents or underassignment of offspring to parents (e.g. offspring assigns only to a single parent because the second parent was not sampled or incorrectly rejected as a parent during assignment).The ratio of Nb to Ncand was 0.31 (291.6 / 754).

 2015 - The estimated number of breeders (Nb) for the 2015 reintroduced cohort below Big Cliff was 69.9 (95% C.I. = 51.1 – 101.3).
-This estimated value is higher than the number of reintroduced salmon that produced one or more adult progeny (N = 49) in 2015, but some progeny were assigned as single parent assignments and Nb therefore represents more than 49 individuals.
+This estimated value is higher than the number of reintroduced salmon that produced one or more adult progeny in 2015 (49).
+An Nb estimate greater than the number of successful parents in the estimated pedigree may be due to negative assortative mating, or due to unsampled parents or underassignment of offspring to parents (e.g. offspring assigns only to a single parent because the second parent was not sampled or incorrectly rejected as a parent during assignment).
 The ratio of Nb to Ncand was 0.47 (69.9 / 148).

 Total lifetime fitness of NOR carcass samples